LEEYJ1021/rfs-scp-v12/docs/methodology.md

 - Session-level class balance: High-MI = 110 (82.7%), Low-MI = 23 (17.3%)
 - 44 unique counselling topics

-The binary `mi_quality` label (high/low) reflects expert annotator rating of the therapist's overall MI adherence for the session, and serves as the ground-truth criterion for all external validity analyses.
+The binary \texttt{mi\_quality} label (high/low) reflects expert annotator rating of the therapist's overall MI adherence for the session, and serves as the ground-truth criterion for all external validity analyses.

 ### 2.2 Feature Extraction Pipeline